Global Regulatory Utilization of Vaccine Safety Surveillance (GRUVSS)

 • The Decade of Vaccines (“DoV”),

-FDA’s Center for Biologics Evaluation and Research (CBER) seeks to respond to this need by launching its Global Regulatory Utilization of Vaccine Safety and Surveillance (GRUVSS) Initiative.
-The GRUVSS Initiative builds upon efforts currently underway, as well as initiating activities in collaboration with other FDA components, US government agencies, and global partners such as the WHO and the Uppsala Monitoring Centre (UMC).
+In seeking to respond to this need, FDA’s Center for Biologics Evaluation and Research (CBER) launched its Global Regulatory Utilization of Vaccine Safety and Surveillance (GRUVSS) Initiative on April 30, 2012.
+The GRUVSS Initiative builds upon efforts that were already underway, as well as initiating activities in collaboration with other FDA components, US government agencies, and global partners such as the WHO and the Uppsala Monitoring Centre (UMC).
 FDA/CBER hopes to be able to contribute to the mission outlined by the WHO in its Blueprint:

 • To support countries through international collaboration, training and information exchange.